 The key here is to carry the spirit of those celebrations and make it a habit to appreciate and acknowledge the effort of every individual in our life.
 Especially those who we value and cherish.

-The definition of Appreciate or to define appreciate is to recognize the full worth of someone, or to be grateful for something or someone.
+The definition of Appreciate or to define appreciation is to recognize the full worth of someone or to be grateful for something or someone.

 When we truly recognize the value of someone and are grateful for that, we will learn to be truly appreciative of that person.